Who’s asking, “What size cast iron skillet should I get?”

 I in no way covered all the things you can make in each size skillet, but I’m sure you have your own ideas.

-What is your favorite thing to make in cast iron, or what do you think you would like to make if you are just starting?
+What is your favorite thing to make in cast iron, and what will you make if you get a new size?

 Let me know in the comment section below.